markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Cybersecurity/Disassembling_Binaries/Fortran/ARM64/arm64.md

 # ARM 64 Bit

 This section contains examples of Fortran code compiled for ARM64 architecture.
-Each example demonstrates a specific operation, such as addition, multiplication, and division of integers.
-The code is designed to be disassembled and analyzed to understand the underlying assembly instructions.
+Each example demonstrates a specific operation, such as addition, subtraction, multiplication, and division of integers.
+The code is designed to be disassembled and analyzed to understand the underlying assembly instructions and the way they correspond to the high-level Fortran code for the ARM64 architecture.

-## Addition, Multiplication, and Division of Integers
+## Integer Operations

 ::::{grid} 1 1 1 1
 :class-container: text-center